 - Mobility within Unite! for all staff, including thematic staff weeks

 - Teaching and Learning Academy to help professors and educators develop models for flexible study pathways and innovative pedagogies

 - For the region

 - Connection of the ecosystems of Unite! partners, aimed at offering regional actors the possibility for to form new powerful international partnerships

-Funded within the Horizon2020 programme and coordinated by the Politecnico di Torino, UNITE.H2020 will perform in 3 years the following:
+Funded within the Horizon2020 programme and coordinated by the Politecnico di Torino, UNITE.H2020 will perform the following: